 Our biggest tip: buy an electric mower

 However, our biggest tip for how to keep your home quiet is to buy an electric mower.
 Have you ever stood next to a Tesla or another EV and heard how incredibly quiet they can be?
-Now, imagine a gas-powered mower and were sure that you can hear how loud they are without much effort.
+Now, imagine a gas-powered mower and we’re sure that you can hear how loud they are without much effort.

 An electric mower is an excellent way to keep your home quiet, both indoors and out.
 It reduces distractions and causes less disruption within your neighborhood.
-Better yet, its also a two-fold method of reducing pollution.
+Better yet, it’s also a two-fold method of reducing pollution.
 How exactly?

 As an added bonus, an electric mower will also significantly help improve the air quality in and around your home.
 This means that electric mowers run quietly and put off less air pollution — practically none.
 This will drastically improve the health of everyone in your household as well as your neighborhood.